john-itcsolutions/cheirrs/README.md

 <img src="./ITCSA_Plan_2.png">

-The following figure represents any of the the 'master-<x>' controllers with their 'werk-<x>' models, as opposed to 'lernenmaschine', the other model, on 'kubefluss' controller (based on microk8s).
+The following figure represents any of the 'master-x' controllers with their 'werk-x' models, as opposed to 'lernenmaschine', the other model, on 'kubefluss' controller (based on microk8s).
 We install the Kubeflow (kubefluss/lernenmaschine) model first.
+We are still working on the design of the Transaction Ordering Service.

 We base initial development such as this locally.
 It's cheaper!